The Report in .pdf format available here

 As competition for land to grow edible crops, feed livestock, and produce biomaterials and biofuel increases on most continents, land use is pressured beyond its limits.

-Three main phenomena drive the expansion of cropland.
-First, demand for animal protein is growing in developing countries.
+Three main phenomena drive the expansion of pastures and cropland.
+First, a growing global population coupled with the increased consumption of animal products in developing countries puts pressure on land resources.
 As more and more households enter the middle class, a greater portion of their income is available to spend on comparatively expensive foodstuffs like meat.
 Second, the demand for biofuels and biomaterials, which are produced from plants and fungi, is growing, especially in developed countries.
-And finally, as agricultural land degrades and becomes less fertile—or is converted to different purposes like urban development—new, ever-larger areas for planting must be found.
+And finally, as agricultural land degrades and becomes less fertile — or is converted to different purposes like urban development — new, ever-larger areas for planting must be found.

 There are now three times as many chickens on Earth as all other wild birds combined.
 Chicken bones may well become the fossilised markers of the Anthropocene.